DIY Paddle Leash / Paddle Park

 A quick rummage in the garage found the following:

-1. Length of scrap nylon cord - salvaged from a map case.
+1. Length of strong nylon cord - in this case, salvaged from an old map case.

 2. Plastic hook - found at the road-side one day.